KittyGiraudel/sass-guidelines/index.md

 }
 {% endhighlight %}

 We will not tackle the question of file architecture in this section.
-It is the object of [another chapter](#architecture).
+It is the object of [another section](#architecture).